Frequently Asked Questions (FAQs)

 2. What does the consultation for cheek augmentation entail?

-During your consultation with your surgeon, you will explain what you dislike about your cheeks and what you hope to achieve.
+During your consultation with your doctor, you will explain what you dislike about your cheeks and what you hope to achieve.
 Bringing in photos of cheeks that are similar to your goal can be helpful.
 Your medical history will be taken, at which time you should tell the doctor of any previous facial surgery you have, any medications you take, and if you smoke.
 The doctors will provide you with information about the latest cheek augmentation techniques and, if applicable, they may recommend additional procedures to help you reach your goals.
 Reasonable outcomes will be discussed, as well as the details of the surgery including the facility, the anaesthesia, the recovery, the possible risks, and the associated costs.

 3. What type of anaesthesia will be used for my cheek augmentation procedure?

 General anesthesia or twilight anesthesia are commonly use for cheek augmentation.
 The decision to undergo the procedure under twilight or general anesthesia will be discussed at your consultation with your safety as the main priority.

 4. How is cheek augmentation procedure performed?